 Charlottetown is the capital of Prince Edward Island.
-In 2021 it had a population of 38,809.
+In 2023 it is estimated to have a population of 38,354.

 Charlottetown is considered to be the Birthplace of Confederation.
-This year, the city is celebrating the 150th anniversary of the Charlottetown Conference – an event that paved the way to Confederation and the founding of Canada in 1867.
+In 2014, the city celebrated the 150th anniversary of the Charlottetown Conference – an event that paved the way to Confederation and the founding of Canada in 1867.

 The Mi’kmaqs were the first people to live on Prince Edward Island.
 They called the island Epekwik – meaning resting on the waves.

-Prince Edward Island is 220 kilometres long by six to sixty-four kilometres wide.
+Did you know that Prince Edward Island is the smallest of all Canadian provinces?
+Prince Edward Island is 220 kilometres long by 6 to 64 kilometres wide.
 There is no place on the island that is more than 16 kilometres from the sea.

-There is ferry service from Wood Island, PEI to Caribou, Nova Scotia eight months of the year.
-In the summer, there is also a five hour crossing from Souris, PEI to the Magdalen Islands in Quebec.
+There is ferry service from Wood Island, Prince Edward Island to Caribou, Nova Scotia eight months of the year.
+In the summer, there is also a five hour crossing from Souris, Prince Edward Island to the Magdalen Islands in Quebec.

-The Confederation Bridge completed in 1997 joins PEI to New Brunswick.
-It is the longest bridge in the world over ice covered waters.
-It costs $50.25 (2022 prices) one way or round trip for a car.
+The Confederation Bridge completed in 1997 joins Prince Edward Island to New Brunswick.
+It is the longest bridge in the world over ice covered waters – another one of the interesting facts about Prince Edward Island.
+It costs $50.25 (2023 prices) one way or round trip for a car.
 You only pay when leaving the island.

 The highest temperature ever recorded in PEI was 36.7°C (98°F) on August 19, 1935 in Charlottetown.